 The beginning of a new semester is always promising.
 No matter what fall semester grades were, students are certain they can improve this semester.
 Hope is in the air!

 However, in a few weeks, students may become discouraged when they realize they are uncertain as to which strategies will produce better exam results.
 Are there certain ways to maximize memory and learning?
 Absolutely!
-There are techniques to improve your exam results in May.
+There are techniques to improve your exam results in May [or December…this article originally appeared in a Spring issue of Student Lawyer].
 If you implement them diligently, your grades can increase with any exam format.

 Use memory and learning strategies matched to law school study.
 Law students are often destined to average grades because they depend on undergraduate study techniques that are unsuited to law school.
 The density of legal material, the test formats focused on application, and the one-exam assessment in law school all change the learning and test-taking landscape.